Fantazer21/rsschool-cv/cv.md

 E-mail:** stepanov_i.s@mail.ru

 ## Summary :
-3  months ago my wife told me that  we are doing now is not interesting and we are not satisfied our work.She offered to me start  a learning in it world.So now i am here....
+3  months ago my wife told me that  we are doing now is not interesting and we are not satisfied our work.She offered to me start  a learning in it world.So now i am here...

 ## Skills :
 HTML5, CSS3